 So, How Can I Implement IF Into My Thanksgiving Day?

 Usually, a good time period to reap the full benefits of IFing is about 16-24 hours.
 So, depending on your scheduled turkey day extravaganza, start your IF at some point the day before.
 It is usually easiest for most people to fast overnight, so go to bed with some food in your stomach and tell yourself that this will be the last time that you eat before your feast.
-If you are traveling on thanksgiving day, try to bring some board games, books, movies, etc. to take your mind off of things.
+If you are traveling on thanksgiving day, try to bring some board games, books, movies, etc. Also if you want to have a lot of fun you can play online games in www.rocklandtimes.com! to take your mind off of things.
 If you are already at your destination, go out with your family, who have been missing you while you were away ;), and spend some time on a long walk, playing some football, frisbee or just climbing a tree!
 Thanksgiving day is a great time to catch up with your family.

 However you want to enjoy your Thanksgiving, just remember to be grateful for everything this world gives to you.
 Take advantage of opportunities presented to you, appreciate and sustain your surroundings, and love your friends and family.